eclipse-kura/kura/docs/java-application-development/kura-workspace-setup.md

 #### JRE Configuration
 The latest Eclipse IDEs require and configure, by default, a Java 11 environment.
-In order to be able to leverage and develop using the new workspace for Kura, the user will be required to perform a one-time operation to specify to the IDE a Java 8 JDK.
+In order to be able to leverage and develop using the new workspace for Eclipse Kura, the user will be required to perform a one-time operation to specify to the IDE a Java 8 JDK.
 Opening the Eclipse preferences and selecting the Installed JREs in the Java section, the user has to select an installed Java 8 instance.

 ![Set JDK 8](./images/development-environment-setup/image7.png)